-Social Ventures Australia and the Early Years Education Research Team (EYERT) have welcomed today’s announcement of $9 million funding from the Commonwealth Government to replicate the Early Years Education Program in four sites, including one dedicated for Aboriginal and Torres Strait Islander children.
+Social Ventures Australia and leading early childhood and infant mental health academics, Dr Anne Kennedy and Associate Professor Brigid Jordan AM, have welcomed today’s announcement of $9 million funding from the Commonwealth Government to deliver an intensive early education program in four new sites, including one dedicated for Aboriginal and Torres Strait Islander children.

-The replication will benefit an estimated 200 of Australia’s children experiencing high levels of vulnerability by giving them access to the intensive education and care program.
+The program will benefit an estimated 200 of Australia’s children experiencing high levels of vulnerability by giving them access to intensive education and care.

-This funding is being added to already significant philanthropic investment and will allow the EYERT, with SVA’s support, to establish a dedicated Institute to oversee and manage the replication and evaluation of the program in two sites each in Queensland and Victoria, and work with relevant communities, services and governments.
+This funding is being added to already significant philanthropic investment and will allow the researchers, with SVA’s support, to establish a dedicated Institute to oversee and manage the establishment and evaluation of the program in two sites each in Queensland and Victoria, and work with relevant communities, services and governments to deliver the services.
+The new Institute will be led by Dr Kennedy and Associate Professor Jordan.

 Children will be enrolled in the three-year program from birth up to three years of age.
 The program uses a multi-disciplinary approach that offers high quality early education and care, infant mental health and family support, and is delivered in partnership with families and local community organisations.

-This is a strategic investment by the Commonwealth Government in a program that has been proven through a rigorous randomised control trial to support young children living with significant adversity to start school as confident learners, developmentally on par with their peers.
+This is a strategic investment by the Commonwealth Government to support young children living with significant adversity to start school as confident learners, developmentally on par with their peers.
 This investment will not only change the trajectory of children’s lives, it has the potential to reduce future government expenses in health, justice and community services.

-While all the replication sites will be open and accessible to First Nations families, SVA and EYERT are particularly pleased one of the four replication sites will be a dedicated First Nations site which will be designed, implemented and evaluated with local Aboriginal and Torres Strait Islander leaders and services in partnership with SNAICC – the national peak body for Aboriginal and Torres Strait Islander children.
+While all the sites will be open and accessible to First Nations families, SVA and the program researchers are particularly pleased one of the four new sites will be a dedicated First Nations site which will be designed, implemented and evaluated with local Aboriginal and Torres Strait Islander leaders and services in collaboration with SNAICC – the national peak body for Aboriginal and Torres Strait Islander children.

 Catherine Liddle, SNAICC CEO welcomed the funding from the Government saying it will strengthen the already great work that Aboriginal community-controlled services are delivering, with a focus on the intensive wraparound support that is vital for children and families.